stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - <aside class="success">Should I notify BMID if the certificate is changed? </aside>

 Yes, BMID must be notified on time.
-<aside class="success">What are the consequences of changing a label in Sandbox environment? </aside>

-At the moment it's done, all pending approval/login will result in a "Wrong PIN".
 <aside class="success"> Does a same service point to separate SSL Certificates?</aside>

 Currently, the certificate is used to protect the JWKSet and it is not directly linked to the SSL certificate, therefore for one Partner code you have maximum 1 JWKSet.